bitcointranscripts/bitcointranscripts/bitcoin-explained/scaling-to-billions-of-users.md

 Aaron: 00:15:50

-Yeah, well in the case of Liquid, it's not necessarily one custodian, right?
+Well in the case of Liquid, it's not necessarily one custodian, right?
 It's allegedly at least a federation of custodians.
 We don't know who's in the Federation, but it's supposedly a group of companies that all hold sort of keys to a multi-sig.

 Sjors: 00:16:06

-Yeah, and they've, you know, they've built in a lot of automation, etc, etc.
+They've, you know, they've built in a lot of automation, etc, etc.
 And you can swap with other people.
 So it's not horrible, but it's still not as secure as Bitcoin itself.

 Aaron: 00:16:15

-Right.
-Yes, there's a trade-off there.
+There's a trade-off there.
 So that's an idea.
 Another idea which is newer is something like Fedimint, right?
 Have we done an episode of Fedimint?